 How much does it cost?

 AWeber Ecommerce is free to get up and running.
-You can set up unlimited landing pages at no cost and add as many “Buy now” buttons as you like.
+You can set up beautify landing pages at no cost and add as many “Buy now” buttons as you like.

 When someone purchases a product from you, the following charges will be taken from the purchase:

 - 1% on the AWeber Free plan OR

 - 0.6% on the AWeber Plus plan

 Remember, you only pay as soon as a customer purchases from you!
 And if you sign up for our pro plan, you get tons of extra value from your email marketing.